kaypro283/lunarcalc-mbasic/README.md

     - How MBASIC handles floating-point arithmetic

 If you have suggestions or want to collaborate, feel free to open an issue or reach out!

----

-## License

-This project is released under the [MIT License](LICENSE).

-You are free to use, modify, and redistribute it — especially if you're using it for educational, retrocomputing, or hobbyist purposes.